jboss-gpe-ose/jboss_bpm_soa_rpmbuild/README.txt

     - Once installed, the system administrator could elect never to upgrade as new versions of EAP are made available in RHN
     - This approach becomes problematic attempting to support different JBoss EAP derived products (ie:  bpms, brms, fsw)  on the same operating system. (ie:  Openshift Enterprise).
-    - This approach also does not address use cases where a local JBoss EAP maven repository is needed on the operating system.

   2)  Don't use RPMs
     - Sys admins can also install FSW, BPMS and BRMS using the conventional zip downloads available from the Customer Support Portal